-The fishing lugger, Barnabas, which was built in St Ives in 1881, is to pay a courtesy visit to the town.
-During her visit she will be returning to Porthgwidden – the very beach from which she was launched an incredible 140 years ago – predating even the original Jumbos themselves!
-“Barnabas is an extraordinary survivor from the heyday of fishing; a living representative of St Ives’ maritime heritage her courtesy visit is a maritime equivalent of Stanhope Forbes visiting the Tate!”
+The fishing lugger, Barnabas, which was built in St Ives in 1881 and was launched an incredible 140 years ago from Porthgwidden beach – predating even the original Jumbos themselves!
+“Barnabas is an extraordinary survivor from the heyday of fishing; a living representative of St Ives’ maritime heritage her courtesy visit, planned for 2023, is a maritime equivalent of Stanhope Forbes visiting the Tate!”
 Jonny Nance, from the Jumbo Boats Association explains.

 With the financial support from St Ives Town Council and the Cornish Maritime Trust, the new 8ft tiller has been crafted by the builder of the Jumbos, Jonny Nance, from a naturally curved length of ash.